Fra Mauro map

-The Fra Mauro map is a map of the world made around 1450 by the Venetian cartographer Fra Mauro, which is “considered the greatest memorial of medieval cartography."
+The Fra Mauro map is a map of the world made around 1450 by the Italian (Venetian) cartographer Fra Mauro, which is “considered the greatest memorial of medieval cartography."
 It is a circular planisphere drawn on parchment and set in a wooden frame that measures over two by two meters.
-It includes Asia, the Indian Ocean, Africa, Europe, and the Atlantic.
-It is oriented with south at the top.
+Including Asia, the Indian Ocean, Africa, Europe, and the Atlantic, it is orientated with south at the top.
+The map is usually on display in the Biblioteca Nazionale Marciana in Venice in Italy.

 The Fra Mauro world map is a major cartographical work.
 It took several years to complete and was very expensive to produce.
 The map contains hundreds of detailed illustrations and more than 3000 descriptive texts.
 It was the most detailed and accurate representation of the world that had been produced up until that time.
 As such, the Fra Mauro map is considered one of the most important works in the history of cartography.
 According to Jerry Brotton, it marked "the beginning of the end of early medieval mappae mundi that reflected biblical geographical teaching."
 It placed accuracy ahead of religious or traditional beliefs, breaking with tradition, for example, by not placing Jerusalem at the center of the world and not showing a physical location for the biblical Paradise.

 The maker of the map, Fra Mauro, was a Camaldolese monk from the island of Murano near Venice.
 He was employed as an accountant and professional cartographer.
 The map was made for the rulers of Venice and Portugal, two of the main seafaring nations of the time.

-The map is usually on display in the Biblioteca Nazionale Marciana in Venice in Italy.